Skip to content

 • Docker (optional; only for containerized setup/e2e — see Docker)

-Tailoring strategy (so updates don’t hurt)
+Tailoring strategy (so updates do not hurt)

 If you want “100% tailored to me” and easy updates, keep your customization in: